Well Water Systems

 Typical well water tests for most areas should include bacteria, nitrate and fluorides.
 Find more information in the When to Test Your Well brochure (PDF) and the How to Interpret Water Test Results for a Private Well brochure (PDF).

 - You may also consult a private laboratory for testing or you may order bottles from the State Health Department lab by calling 303-692-3074.
 These bottles and the accompanying forms will be mailed to you.
 Follow the directions for taking the sample and completing the forms.
-Then, either take the bottles to the State lab at 8100 Lowry Boulevard, or drop them off at the Jefferson County Public Health Lakewood office for transport to the State lab.
-The transportation fee is $10 (cash or check) and you must have the bottles in our office no later than 8:10 a.m.
+Then, take the bottles to the State lab at 8100 Lowry Boulevard.
+Unfortunately, JCPH is not offering courier services at this time.
+PLEASE DO NOT DELIVER WATER SAMPLES TO JCPH FOR TRANSPORT TO THE STATE LAB.
 Be sure to bring the completed lab forms and a check for the appropriate amount (cash not accepted).
-Call 303-232-6301 for further information.

 Although not directly related to water quality, quantity is an important consideration in judging the suitability of individual wells.
 The amount of water obtained from a well is related to how much the well produces and how much storage is available.
 For example, even a low-producing well may prove acceptable if there is sufficient storage of water to meet the peak demand.
 The actual gallonage requirements are based upon the individual needs of you or your family.